Immigration detention in the United States: Human rights

 Similarly, the detainees were denied access to adequate healthcare in detention facilities.
 In a report by Project South and Penn State Law titled "Imprisoned Justice," it is evident that the two detention centers in Georgia, Stewart Detention Center and Irwin County Detention Center, were recommended to shut down because they both not only violated Immigration and Customs Enforcement guidelines but also the office of the United Nations High Commissioner for Refugees guideline.
 According to these guidelines, every detainee must receive a full medical evaluation at intake but some reported that they had never seen the medical staff.
 The report demonstrated that the healthcare problems in these centers were easily ignored because the detainees were not aware of their rights in these facilities.
 Allegations of forced hysterectomies taking place at the Irwin facility have also been made.

 The spring of 2017 brought a new change in child separation policies to ICE detention centers in the United States with the transition from the Obama to Trump administrations.
-This "zero-tolerance" policy changed the way the courts prosecuted undocumented immigrants crossing the border, according to Professor Jackie Stevens of Northwestern University's Deportation Research Clinic.
-Instead handing out civil charges for those apprehended crossing the border, U.S. Attorney General Jeff Sessions changed the prosecution statute to a criminal misdemeanor, leading to large numbers of undocumented children to be separated from their families.
+This "zero-tolerance" policy changed the way the courts prosecuted illegal immigrants crossing the border, according to Professor Jackie Stevens of Northwestern University's Deportation Research Clinic.
+Instead handing out civil charges for those apprehended crossing the border, U.S. Attorney General Jeff Sessions changed the prosecution statute to a criminal misdemeanor, leading to large numbers of illegal immigrant children to be separated from their families.
 However, after litigations, a judicial order was handed down by the courts to begin to reunite families who had been separated during that period.
 In August 2019, the American Civil Liberties Union and U.S. Justice Department found that more than 500 children who had been separated from their parents at the border have not been found, leading to concerns over the fate of these unaccounted minors.

-ICE has also come under scrutiny over its methods to identify whether a detainee is an unaccompanied minor or an adult of 18-years-old or older.
-Dental radiographs are used to assess molar size to evaluate age, but this method has proven unreliable.
+ICE has also come under scrutiny over its methods to identify whether a detainee is an unaccompanied minor or an adult of 18-years-old or olderan unaccompanied minorre used to assess molar size to evaluate age, but this method has proven unreliable.
 Dental radiographs only give an approximate age, within a few years.
 But evaluating by molars means there could be ambiguity over a detainee being a minor or an adult.
 When these discrepancies arose, ICE systematically put the individual's age at the oldest year possible, in order to move them to detention facilities, rather than child care units.
 Child care units are much more expensive to maintain than detention facilities for undocumented adults.
 This American Life, a WBEZ Chicago radio show, highlighted Yong Xiong's journey through detention facilities, as dental radiographs claimed she was still a child, even though she was 19-years-old.